tidyverse/tidyr/README.md

 tidyr functions fall into five main categories:

-  - “Pivotting” to convert between long and wide forms. tidyr 1.0.0 introduces `pivot_longer()` and `pivot_wider()`, replacing the older `spread()` and `gather()` functions.
+  - “Pivotting” which converts between long and wide forms. tidyr 1.0.0 introduces `pivot_longer()` and `pivot_wider()`, replacing the older `spread()` and `gather()` functions.
 See `vignette("pivot")` for more details.